By Giselle Alejo, Judy Ly, Jeana Rose Meneses and Pauline Valezquez

 where your parents can feel safe to send you.
 And like you have conversations with people,” said Zou.
 This would allow people to be in a safe, controlled environment and be able to conversate and connect with the homeless population.

-There were also mentioning of hosting sock drives, where they would collect socks at different schools and also letters that the students would write to the homeless population with thoughtful notes of endearment attached that would be delivered to a number of shelters.
+Zou also mentioned hosting sock drives, where they would collect socks at different schools and also letters that the students would write to the homeless population with thoughtful notes of endearment attached that would be delivered to a number of shelters.

 As for other young people who want to make a difference in their community, Zou readily said, “It’s possible to do seemingly radical things at a young age.”
 She finished this thought by saying, “I don’t think that most adults are able to gain an audience that easily, so definitely age, instead of being a detriment, it can actually be an asset as you try to build connections because people are always very encouraged that youth care about things.”